nestauk/afs_early_years_labour_market_analysis/afs_early_years_labour_market_analysis/notebooks/README.md

 The notebook is split into sections related to:

 - 1. Data loading and cleaning;
-- 2. Generating tables;
+- 2. Printing facts and figures;
-- 3. Generating graphs
+- 3. Generating graphs:
   - 3.1 Graphs related to salaries;
   - 3.2 Graphs related to count of job adverts;
-  - 3.3 Graphs related to percent change on demand;
-  - 3.4 Graphs related to skills
+  - 3.3 Graphs related to skills

 To review it as a notebook: